SELLER Q & A

 Question 11: How will a foreclosure affect my credit?

 A property foreclosure can have the most damaging effects on a borrower’s credit history.
 Ask the lender who holds the mortgage note on your property what courses of action are available and what effects those actions might have on your credit report.

-Regarding the effect on credit history, a deed in lieu of foreclosure or a short sale are not as adverse an event as is the forced foreclosure.
-However, even after a foreclosure or bankruptcy, some lenders will provide loans after a period of 7-10 years.
-The borrower may have some obstacles to overcome to prove to a lender he or she is once again credit worthy.
+Regarding the effect on credit history, a deed instead of foreclosure or a short sale are not as adverse an event as the forced foreclosure.
+However, even after a foreclosure or bankruptcy, some lenders will provide loans after 7-10 years.
+The borrower may have some obstacles to overcome to prove to a lender he or she is once again credit-worthy.